Chapter 2: Achieving High Reliability

 Network Load Balancing.
 This provides failover support for IP-based applications and services that require high scalability and availability.

 Component Load Balancing.
 This provides dynamic load balancing of middle-tier application components.
-Component Load Balancing components balance loads among multiple nodes to dramatically enhance the availability and scalability of software applications.
+Component Load Balancing components balance loads over multiple nodes to dramatically enhance the availability and scalability of software applications.

 Server Clustering.
 This provides failover support for applications and services that require high availability, scalability, and reliability.
 With clustering, organizations can make applications and data available on up to eight servers linked together in a cluster configuration.
 Back-end applications and services, such as those provided by database servers, are ideal candidates for server clustering.